 You can order refills by phone, internet or mail.
 Order about three weeks before your current prescription runs out to allow for processing and delivery.
 Suggested refill dates are included on the prescription label you receive through mail order.

-• You can order refills 24 hours a day, 7 days a week through the CAREMARK website.
-When ordering, be ready to provide the enrollee ID number, enrollee date of birth and credit card information.
+• You can order refills 24 hours a day, 7 days a week through the the CVS Caremark website

 Please note:

 All drugs may not be available through the mail order program.
-For questions about the mail-order prescription drug program or to inquire about specific drugs or medications, please call 1-800-292-4182.
+For questions about the mail-order prescription drug program or to inquire about specific drugs or medications, please call 1-800-292-4182 (TTY:711).